 Our personal injury settlement calculator simply sums up your losses and applies a straightforward multiplier to estimate your claim’s value.
 This is very similar to the method used by insurance adjusters in settlement negotiations.
 It’s a practical, transparent way to get a rough idea of your potential settlement value before deciding to pursue a claim.
 Stay with us, and we’ll guide you through the details so you fully understand how your accident injury claim is evaluated in Nevada.

-(702) 867-8900Personal injury settlement calculator
+Personal injury settlement calculator

 What determines your Las Vegas personal injury settlement value?

 When you plug your numbers into our Las Vegas personal injury settlement calculator, you’ll see two totals above Your Total Settlement Value Estimate.
 First, you’ll see Economic Damages, which are typically referred to as special damages.
 Second, you’ll see Non-Economic Damages, more commonly referred to as general damages or pain and suffering.
-These two types of damages typically remain separate when determining the value of your personal injury claim.
+These two types of damages typically remain separate when determining the value of your personal injury settlement.

 Economic damages (“special” damages)